Yves-CHEN/DENTIST/README.md

 To specify the number of CPUs,
 > DENTIST --gwas-summary summary_data --bfile ref --out prefix --thread-num 10

-To run at a targeted region specified by the rsID of variant (e.g. rs1234),
+To run DENTIST at a targeted region specified by the rsID of variant (e.g. rs1234),
 >DENTIST --gwas-summary summary_data --bfile ref --out prefix --thread-num 10 --target rs1234